liubenyuan/vispy-tutorial/gloo/02-shaders.md

 ### 1.1 Shaders

-The GLSL code for `vispy.gloo` is mainly build on top of two shaders : `vertex` shader and `fragment` shader.
+The GLSL code of `vispy.gloo` is built on top of two shaders : `vertex` shader and `fragment` shader.

 ![gl-pipeline.png](figs/gl-pipeline.png)

 *(figures copied from [glumpy.github.io](https://glumpy.github.io/_images/gl-pipeline.png))*

 Shaders are pieces of program (using a C-like language) that are build onto the GPU and executed during the rendering pipeline.
+The vertex shader is executed for each vertex that is given to the rendering pipeline (we’ll see what does that mean exactly later) and the fragment shader is executed on each fragment that is generated after the vertex stage.

 *(text copied from [Modern OpenGL tutorial (python)](http://www.labri.fr/perso/nrougier/teaching/opengl/))*